yahoo/bgjs/BGforLLMs-Core.md

 - Excellent for typical application performance requirements
 - Avoid for nanosecond-critical code paths
 - Dynamic dependencies have additional cost
-- Side effect deferral prevents some immediate operations
+- Effect deferral prevents some immediate operations

 This foundation applies universally across all Behavior Graph platforms.
 Platform-specific syntax and patterns are covered in the platform-specific guides.